BEYOND THE BLUE

 ONLINE EXHIBTION ARCHIVE

 We post the images online by institution so that the artists’ family and friends can more easily find, view, and appreciate their work.
 In addition, we are committed to making this work public to share the creative voices of the incarcerated artists and help to build empathy and awareness.

 We also welcome visitors to our analogue archive of the Prison Arts Collective project in VAC 221 on the CSUSB campus.

-The first exhibition organized by the PAC was held at the California Institution for Men, Chino, and co-organized by incarcerated participants and CSUSB graduate students Andrew Thompson and Heather Roessler through their curatorial practices classes at the prisin in Chino, CIM.
+The first exhibition organized by PAC was held at the California Institution for Men, Chino, and co-organized by incarcerated participants and CSUSB graduate students Andrew Thompson and Heather Roessler through their curatorial practices classes at the prison in Chino, CIM.
 This exhibition was attended by all the artists in the program at CIM, our teaching team, and university guests including CSUSB President, Tomás D. Morales, and community guests, including Cheryl Bonacci, Program Director for the Anti-Recidivism Coalition.